Explore

 AI summary

-A Christchurch renovation by The Home Maker and Urban Function Architecture transforms a 1950s Sumner house into a character-filled family home, blending Palm Springs and European influences.
+This Christchurch renovation by The Home Maker and Urban Function Architecture transforms a 1950s Sumner house into a character-filled family home, blending Palm Springs and European styles.

 Living room